The Teichm\"uller and Riemann Moduli Stacks

 \section{Examples.}

 \begin{example}{\bf Tori.} Consider firstly the one-dimensional case.
 So let $X$ be $\mathbb S^1\times\mathbb S^1$.
-Then $\mathcal I$ is connected and, as geometric quotients, $\mathcal T(X)$ is the upper half plane $\mathbb H$, and $\mathcal M(X)$ is the orbifold obtained as the quotient of $\mathbb H$ by the classical action \eqref{sl2action} of $\text{SL}_2(\mathbb Z)$. \\ However, these are not the Teichm\"uller and Riemann stacks of $X$, but of $X'$ where $X'$ is obtained from $X$ by blowing up a point.
-Equivalently, they are the Teichm\"uller and Riemann stacks of $X$ for structures of elliptic curves, that is with a fixed point. \\ To describe $\mathcal T(X)$ and $\mathcal M(X)$ as stacks, we must incorporate the action of the translations.
+Then $\mathcal I$ is connected and, as geometric quotients, $\mathcal T(X)$ is the upper half plane $\mathbb H$, and $\mathcal M(X)$ is the orbifold obtained as the quotient of $\mathbb H$ by the classical action \eqref{sl2action} of $\text{SL}_2(\mathbb Z)$. \\ However, these are not the Teichm\"uller and Riemann stacks of $X$, but of $X$ with a fixed point, that is they are the Teichm\"uller and Riemann stacks of $X$ for structures of elliptic curves. \\ To describe $\mathcal T(X)$ and $\mathcal M(X)$ as stacks, we must incorporate the action of the translations.
 This can be done as follows.
 Consider the quotient $\mathcal X$ of $\mathbb C\times\mathbb H$ by the group generated by

 Then

 is a universal family for all $1$-dimensional tori, cf. \cite{MK}, pp.18-19.
 Then, we may take as Teichm\"uller groupoid, the groupoid

 where the source and target maps are both equal to the projection map $\pi$ of \eqref{vtori} and where composition is just addition.
 This must be understood as follows.
 The common fibers at a point $\tau$ is the elliptic curve $\mathbb E_\tau$ which must be thought of as the translation group of $\pi^{-1}(\tau)$.
 Observe that even if we are considering tori, the family $\mathcal X$ has a natural section, namely the image of $\{0\}\times \mathbb H$ through \eqref{vtorigen}, allowing a natural identification between $\pi^{-1}(\tau)$ and its translation group.
 The fact that the source and target maps coincide reflects the stability of the translation groups as explained in Remark \ref{applicor}. \\ To describe the Riemann groupoid, we now just have to add the $\text{SL}_2(\mathbb Z)$ action.
 Given